Market design

-Market design is an interdisciplinary, engineering-driven approach to economics and a practical methodology for creation of markets of certain properties, which is partially based on mechanism design.
-In market design, the focus is on the rules of exchange, meaning who gets allocated what and by what procedure.
+Market design is a branch of economics that focuses on establishing rules of exchange, meaning who gets allocated what and by what procedure, in order to achieve efficient and equitable outcomes.
+It is closely related to mechanism design and auction theory.
 Market design is concerned with the workings of particular markets in order to fix them when they are broken or to build markets when they are missing.
-Practical applications of market design theory has included labor market matching (e.g. the national residency match program), organ transplantation, school choice, university admissions, and more.
+Practical applications of market design theory, pioneered by scholars like Alvin Roth, have included labor market matching (e.g. the national residency match program), organ transplantation, school choice, and university admissions.